| |

 is then plastered to cover the pipes and services, as well as the

-brickwork, to create a level and smooth surface.
+brickwork, to create a level and smooth surface.lack of resources

 A few disadvantages of brick or block construction are: